villano-lab/galactic-spin-W1/paper/paper.md

 # Summary

 By analyzing the rotational velocities of bodies in galaxies, physicists and astronomers have found that there seems to be something missing in our understanding of these galaxies.
-One theory is that there is some invisible matter present in this galaxies that does not interact with light - that is to say, these galaxies contain dark matter [@1978ApJ-225L-107R].
+One theory is that there is some invisible matter present in this galaxies that does not interact with light
+- that is to say, these galaxies contain dark matter [@1978ApJ-225L-107R].

 Participants in this workshop will have the opportunity to explore dark matter through scientific literature-based [@Karukes_2015;@Richards_2015;@Fraternali_2011;@de_Naray_2008] galactic rotation curves both by using interactive programs and by editing Python code.
 This will give participants an understanding of how physicists arrived at the idea of dark matter, showing them the difference between curve fits with and without galactic dark matter components.
 Understanding dark matter's epistemological origins will help participants to formulate their own opinions on the dark matter debate.

-All authors have contributed equally to this workshop.

 ## Description of the software or learning module